⚠️ We are currently updating our 2021/22 tax guidance across the website

 How do I register for VAT?

-When do I have to make VAT returns to HMRC?
+When do I have to make VAT returns to HMRC and pay my VAT?

-If you struggle to deal with matters online, then you may qualify for exemption from online filing of your VAT returns, for example if you have a disability, or you live in an area where broadband is unreliable.
+If you struggle to deal with matters digitally, then you may qualify for exemption from digital filing of your VAT returns, for example if you have a disability, or you live in an area where broadband is unreliable.
 If so, HMRC should offer alternative arrangements to enable you to file your returns.
 You should contact HMRC to discuss this.

 Are there any simplified VAT schemes which may suit my business?

-Depending on the type of business and your annual sales, you may be able to choose to use a more simplified VAT scheme.
+Depending on the type of business and your annual sales, you may be able to choose to use a simplified VAT scheme.
 Below is a table which includes a brief summary of the main VAT schemes that self-employed businesses choose and where you can find further information.
-There are additional VAT schemes available which are not covered below; these are detailed under ‘Accounting for VAT’ on the GOV.UK website.
+There are additional VAT schemes available which are not covered below; these are detailed under Different ways to account for VAT on GOV.UK.

 |Scheme||Eligibility||Important points||More information|